 Organizations should follow Customer Due Diligence (CDD) procedures when dealing with a new client or organization.
 Adverse Media, Political Exposed Person (PEP), and Sanction screening should take place about these people.
 Thus, they can evaluate the risks of the people they do business with and take action steps accordingly.
 CDD procedures should be repeated periodically.
 At the same time, customers' transactions should be monitored so that institutions follow AML Transaction Monitoring procedures.
 Transaction Monitoring generates an alarm in any suspicious transaction and informs the institution.
 When suspicious situations occur, Money Laundering Reporting Officer (MLRO) should prepare a Suspicious Activity Report (SAR) for this process and submit it to the National Crime Agency (NCA).
 In addition, institutions should implement a training program for AML staff and inform them about changing regulations.

 Sanction Scanner's AML Solutions for The UK

-Sanctions Scanner provides Anti-Money Laundering Compliance solutions for all large or small organizations in the UK.
+Sanction Scanner provides Anti-Money Laundering Compliance solutions for all large or small organizations in the UK.
 With our AML solutions, organizations can easily comply with the AML Compliance Program set by regulators so they can avoid regulatory penalties.
 With powerful API support, organizations automatically perform AML control processes in seconds.
-Sanctions Scanner has important lists such as global sanctions, PEP, Adverse Media so that organizations can easily identify the people in these lists.
+Sanction Scanner has important lists such as global sanctions, PEP, Adverse Media so that organizations can easily identify the people in these lists.
 With our software, customers are checked in a database that is updated 24/7 instantly.
-Businesses can easily comply with regulations with our AML Name Screening, AML Transaction Monitoring, AML Transaction Screening, and Adverse Media Screening.
-You can contact us or request a demo for more details.
+Businesses can easily comply with money laundering law with AML Name Screening, AML Transaction Monitoring, AML Transaction Screening, and Adverse Media Screening.
+You can request a demo for more details.